cloudflare/cloudflare-ingress-controller/README.md

 object matches the life-cycle of the ingress.

-When a service and at least one endpoint exist to match that ingress, the warp tunnel is created to route traffic though to the kubernetes service, using kubernetes service-load-balancing to distribute traffic to the endpoints.
+When a service and at least one endpoint exist to match that ingress, the Warp tunnel is created to route traffic though to the kubernetes service, using kubernetes service-load-balancing to distribute traffic to the endpoints.